rootkit/sbohra-16623-project/FaceCNNTensorFlowPython/README.md

-# Lightened CNN for Deep Face Verification - TensorFlow Implementation
+## Lightened CNN for Deep Face Verification - TensorFlow Python Implementation

 network.py + model.py: This is the tensorflow implementation for inference graph of lightened CNN for Deep Face Verification.